PieceMaker/rminions/README.md

 }
 ```

-Due to the serialization that rredis performs when pushing to and popping from queues, R data types can be passed in
+Due to the serialization made available via `redux::object_to_bin` and `redux::bin_to_object`, R data types can be
-the `parameters` list when `useJSON` is false, but only string and numeric types can be used when `useJSON` is true.
+passed in the `parameters` list when `useJSON` is false, but only string and numeric types can be used when `useJSON`
+is true.

 ## Results Messages